nevmerzhitsky/headless-metatrader4/README.md

 exit 0
 ```

 Make the script executable with `chmod +x /etc/init.d/vncserver`.
 Then run `update-rc.d vncserver defaults`.
 And finally `/etc/init.d/vncserver start`.
-These steps inspired by http://www.abdevelopment.ca/blog/start-vnc-server-ubuntu-boot/, if you catch any issue try to read the article first.
+These steps inspired by [an article](http://www.abdevelopment.ca/blog/start-vnc-server-ubuntu-boot/), if you catch any issue try to read the article first.

 ## Run the container